Tanahy05/LightEditor/README.md

 # Important notes

 still in its early stages,
-can be used with he following image formats: "JPG, JPEG, BMP, TGA".
+can be used with the following image formats: "JPG, JPEG, BMP, TGA".

 App is still in its early stages some filters may encounter errors.